apchsh/shane_psf_reconstruction/README.md

 At the moment the dataset consists of 5,178 matched wavefront sensor and image pairs, but will be expanded in future after more data is processed.

 **Currently off sick during SPIE, so to get access to the data please contact me at: 'a.chaushev@uci.edu'.
+I will be uploading it once I'm back to work.
 Thank you!**